 From the season 2014/15 to 2018/19, Hagar was an ensemble member of the Oldenburg state theater in Germany, where she sang many different parts.
 Since January 2019, she resides in Berlin and sings in concerts and projects around the world.
 Hagar will be back in the Oldenburg state theater this April for a Liederabend.

 COMPETITIONS / AWARDS

-Hagar was the 1st Prize and Audience Prize winner of the Das Lied International Song Competition 2015.
-Hagar also won the 1st prize in the 19th International Johannes Brahms Competition in Pörtschach, Austria, 2012; 3rd prize in the international Robert Schumann competition, 2016; 3rd prize of the International Art Song Competition in Stuttgart, 2012; 2’nd prize in the Internationaler Schubert Lied Duo Competition 2013 in Dortmund;
+Hagar is the 1st Prize and Audience Prize winner of the Das Lied International Song Competition 2015.
+Hagar also won the 1st prize in the 19th International Johannes Brahms Competition in Pörtschach, Austria, 2012; 2nd prize, audience prize and “La belle saison” prize in the Lyon international chamber music competition 2019; 2nd prize in the Gianni Bergamo classical music award competition for Mezzo-sopranos in Lugano in 2018, 2nd prize in the Internationaler Schubert Lied Duo Competition 2013 in Dortmund;

 YOUNG ARTISTS PROGRAMS